Dodging Decisions: Beware the 'Lurking Weasels' in Tree Risk Assessment

 What Philip Tetlock (The Superforecasters guy) calls 'the illusion of communication'.
 Or 'vague verbiage'.

-A recent standout lurking weasel in our Tree Risk Bafflegab Charts is the National Tree Safety Group's 'Low Occupancy', in Common Sense Risk Management of Trees (2nd Ed).
+A recent standout 'lurking weasel' rising up our Tree Risk Bafflegab Charts is the National Tree Safety Group's 'Low Occupancy', in Common Sense Risk Management of Trees (2nd Ed).

-More about that lurking weasel in the next post.
+More about that lurking weasel in a future post.

 In the meantime - what tree risk lurking weasels have you come across?